 Police United

-The club was taken over by the Insee concrete company in 2010 after league regulations required all clubs to be private franchises and the club moved from the Booyachinda Stadium to the Thamassat Stadium in Rangsit.
+The goals of Manit Noywech helped United to promotion and the Division 1 title in 2009, with Chaiyong Khumpiam the championship-winning coach for a second timeThe club was taken over by the Insee concrete company in 2010 after league regulations required all clubs to be private concerns.

 My visit

-Insee Police United 0 Suphanburi 2 (Wednesday 27th March 2013) Thai Premier League (att: 3,722)
+Insee Police United 0 Suphanburi 2

-I was on a free day before I was to meet up with my teammates for the cricket the following week in Chiang Mai and I'd made the most of it in temperatures up to forty degrees after enjoying brunch in town.
+I was on a free day before I was to meet up with my teammates for the cricket the following week in Chiang Mai, and I'd made the most of it in temperatures up to forty degrees after enjoying brunch in town.

 This was quite expensive compared to other prices that I had encountered at previous games.
 I jogged up the stairs into the sparsely occupied seating area.
-At least I was afforded an excellent view even if it was lacking in atmosphere on that side.
+At least I was afforded an excellent view, even if it was lacking in atmosphere on that side.

-Thammasat Stadium was an arena I'd wanted to visit for some time after seeing photos of it and flying over it one day before landing at the nearby Don Mueng Airport.
+Thammasat Stadium was an arena I'd wanted to visit for some time after seeing photos of it and flying over it one day before landing at the nearby Don Muang Airport.
 It had been constructed for the 1998 Asian Games, resembling a scaled-down Rajamangala Stadium, with dipping open ends but with roofs down both sides.

-It was certainly a fine construction if a long way from the city.
+It was certainly a fine construction, if a long way from the city.
 It offered a fine addition to the Thammasat University campus, whose students would benefit from having such a venue along with the other legacy facilities from the Games.

 The dramatic floodlights hovered over each corner of the arena.
 United's move there as well as a joint tenancy with Regional League Luk Isan - Thai Air had kept the stadium in use.
 Once more it was nice to be in a stand with plentiful legroom.

 There were far more fans on the far side.
-The home ultras away to my left numbered only around fifty fans, but the away end behind the other goal attended in large numbers and made a lot of noise as well.
+The home ultras were away to my left, numbered only around fifty fans, but the away end behind the other goal attended in large numbers and made a lot of noise as well.
 The game was a decent standard on a snooker table-like surface.

 Suphanburi went one up following what looked like a dive earned them a penalty.
 The spot kick was slotted away by Pichit Jaibun as the visiting support went wild.
-In fairness, their heroes had been the better side up until then.
+In fairness, their heroes had been on the better side up until then.

 The Police side started throwing themselves to the floor as they detected referee Chaiya Mahapab might have been weak.
 Suphanburi almost doubled their lead as the home team goalie made an awful hash of a free kick before United had a superb set piece of their own come back off the woodwork.